 Check out our comprehensive Blue Badge guide for information on eligibility, how to apply, renewals and how to use the permit.

 Trying to navigate in new or unfamiliar places can be a challenging experience, and the more technologically-literate may benefit from using satellite navigation - turn-by-turn voice commands and/or dashboard displays to guide you to your destination.

 Many newer cars come with this fitted as standard, but devices to add to the car are available.
-Members of Which? can access a guide on How to buy the best sat nav for more information.
+If you're interested in buying one, make sure you read our expert shopping tips on how to buy the best sat nav on the Which? website first.

 Navigation apps can also be downloaded for use on smartphones, suitable for in-car use if the phone is held in a dashboard-mounted cradle.

 Driving safely means many things: from ensuring that you leave enough space from the vehicle in front to understanding the effects of wet weather on driving and so much more.
 The Royal Society for the Prevention of Accidents produces an excellent range of fact sheets, covering many topics about which drivers of all ages should be aware.